tilburgsciencehub/website/content/building-blocks/collect-data/workflows-for-online-data-collection/data-availability-assessment.md

 ### Which mechanisms affect the display of data?

 Design choices and algorithms that make a site easily navigable can cause problems in collecting and using data for scientific purposes.
-Typical mechanisms that affect the display and retrieval of data are: sorting algoritihms, recommendation algorithms, experimental conditions, and sampling.
+Typical mechanisms that affect the display and retrieval of data are: sorting algorithms, recommendation algorithms, experimental conditions, and sampling.

 {{% example %}}
 Suppose you want to calculate average prices in a product category, and you start scraping data from Amazon.com.
 Chance is you’ll end up scraping prices for only the most popular products - which certainly are not representative of the whole product assortment on the platform.